 Those are framework truths.
 Therefore, they must be preached.
 They must be taught.
 They must be modeled and patterned; and they are continually needing to be reaffirmed; and that's why we go back to those things.
 You know, when we meet on the Lord's Day, and when we have classes and Bible studies and fellowship groups and so forth, one of the very essential features of that is a continual reaffirmation of our basic values.

-And so what we are trying to do in the ministry is to get you to have proper spiritual attitudes, to cultivate in you right kind of thinking, that you may be, to put in Pauline terms, renewed in the spirit of your mind, that you may, as Paul said to the Philippians, "Think on these things."
+And so what we are trying to do in the ministry is to get you to have proper spiritual attitudes; to cultivate in you right kind of thinking, that you may be--to put in Pauline terms--renewed in the spirit of your mind; that you may--as Paul said to the Philippians--"think on these things."
 That you may have a renewed mind.
 That you may put on the mind of Christ.
 That you may be spiritually-minded.
-All those are Biblical phrases.
-In other words, we want get you thinking right.
+All those are biblical phrases.
+In other words, we want to get you thinking right.

-Now, lemme just review what we said in our last study together.
-The first and foremost attitude that needs to be cultivated is the attitude of obedience...of obedience.
-That is the sine quo non of all attitudes.
-It is the all pervasive attitude.
+Now, let me just review what we said in our last study together.
+The first and foremost attitude that needs to be cultivated is the attitude of obedience, of obedience.
+That is the sine qua non of all attitudes.
+It is the all-pervasive attitude.
 It is the attitude that says, "I will obey God at any cost."
 It is the attitude of no compromise.
 It is the attitude that says, "If God says it, that settles it.
 I'll do it."
 It is the attitude that doesn't negotiate with God, that doesn't justify sin; but it seeks always and only to do the will of the Lord.
 It is better than sacrifice.
 That is, it is better than any external act of worship.
 It is internal obedience; and all right spiritual attitudes start there.
 If you're not willing to obey God to start with, there's nothing going to come beyond that but difficulty, trial, negative circumstance.